I recently stumbled upon an obscure little DVD and guide book that teaches children to avoid being kidnapped.

 The DVD shows staged kidnapping scenes intertwined with self-defense tips from DOK Lee (a martial arts master/concerned grandpa).
 The mood is lightened by a couple of puppets and the tone is one of empowerment, not fear.

 A few things we learned from the program

-- If a strange man were to grab him, Lucas should scream “Daddy!” instead of “help!” or “Mommy!” even if I am in the vicinity and not his dad.
+- If a strange man were to grab him, Lucas should scream “Daddy!” instead of “help!” or “Mommy!” even if he is not around.
 This alerts onlookers that the person holding him is not his father.
 (Of course this assumes that the assailant is male.)

 - We have practiced how to escape any hold (wrists, elbows, neck/shoulders), taking advantage of the weak point of a person’s grasp – the thumb.
-As you can see, he has fun with this!
+As you can see from the photo, he has fun with this!
 It’s a great confidence builder.

 - Ten golden rules for safety to teach children.
 They include: stay in groups, keep a family password, and never take anything from or help a stranger.

 To Order DOK Lee’s Kid’s Protection DVD and hard copy guide book click here.
 I am not getting kickbacks, but please tell them I sent you and perhaps they will be interested in participating in future giveaways as I like some of their other products.

 “Lee Crull is a very strong, very tough man.
 Today, at 63, he is retired.
 He is a father and a devoted grandfather to his 8 and 11 year-old granddaughters.
 His passion nowadays is organic gardening and living the good life with his family.
 Yet, Lee has lived the kind of exciting, adventurous life that movies are made about.

 Lee grew up on the “mean streets” of Detroit.
 There were few opportunities for kids.
 Many turned to crime.
 Lee was lucky.
 He was physically strong and athletic.
 He started boxing to fight his way out.